weslayer/illumio-tech/README.md

 2. Process flow logs:
    * Parse each line into FlowLog object
    * Convert protocol number to string (6 -> tcp, 17 -> udp, etc.)
-   * there currently there is no easy way to convert the protocol numbers to it's respective name, i grabbed this snippet from this URL that makes it easier: <https://pymotw.com/2/socket/addressing.html>
    * Look up tag in mappings
    * increment port/protocol combinations
    * increment tag occurrences